ioBroker/ioBroker/README.md

 to interoperate. ioBroker defines some common rules for a pair of databases used to exchange data and publish events between different systems.

+#### Databases

+ioBroker uses [Redis](http://redis.io/) and [CouchDB](http://couchdb.apache.org/).
+Redis is an in-memory key-value data store and also a message broker with publish/subscribe pattern.
+It's used to maintain and publish all states of connected systems.
+CouchDB is used to store rarely changing and larger data, like metadata of systems and things, configurations or any additional files.

 #### Adapters